-You have had an accident and now need to pay a whooping Rs.
-1 lakh for repairing your car.
+You have had an accident and now need to pay a whooping INR 1 lakh for repairing your car.
 However, you assume that since you have a motor insurance policy your damages would be covered.
-Unfortunately, when you file for claims, you come to know that you would have to pay hefty fraction of the overall costs, approximately Rs.
-45,000, from your own pocket.
+Unfortunately, when you file for claims, you come to know that you would have to pay hefty fraction of the overall costs, approximately INR 45,000, from your own pocket.
 What you forgot to factor in are the depreciation costs.

 Depreciation is the decrease in the value of an asset due to continuous use.
 In car insurance, it is the rate at which the value of the vehicle parts depreciates as the vehicle ages.
 During claims, an insurance company applies the depreciation rate to arrive at the amount payable for the damaged part.
 The difference between the depreciated part and the market cost of the new part has to be paid by the insured.
 One way to protect against this is by opting for a zero depreciation or ‘zero dep’ policy.

 A zero depreciation policy is not covered under a normal insurance policy.

 The Depreciation Rates

 Some parts of the car depreciate faster than the others.
 Accordingly, the insurer applies various depreciation rates for each car part.